You are likely fully aware that mixing children and medications should be handled with care.

 Take stock of your medications, vitamins, or first aid items in your house.
-Then let’s work through these steps to minimse the risks of something falling into the wrong hands.
+Then let’s work through these steps to minimize the risks of something falling into the wrong hands

 Think Like a Child

 Try and see things from your child’s perspective.
 See what is within her reach (or what can easily be climbed to).